Last updated on 2026-05-15

 Program Structure

 The Skilled Trades Techniques program is designed to be completed within two academic years of full-time study.
-The program structure includes:
+The program is structured as follows:

 - Year 1: Exploration of various trades including carpentry, electrical, plumbing, welding, truck and transport, and marine diesel mechanics.